G3n-Avocato/Darkly/Admin page Exposure/Ressources/README.md

     * Ensure sensitive information is stored in secure, non-public locations such as environment variables, secure databases, or encrypted files.
     * Validate and sanitize all inputs that might determine file paths or names to prevent unauthorized access or file placement.
     * Limit the access of information to only those who need it (minimum privilege required).
-    * Implement proper session management to prevent unauthorized access, including the use of secure tokens and session expiration.

 ## Sources
 * [Owasp Security Risk A01 - A07](https://owasp.org/www-project-top-ten/)